FFS28/L1-Node/README.md

-# Saturn L1 Node 🪐
+# Welcome to Saturn L1 Node 🪐

 Saturn L1 nodes are CDN edge caches in the outermost layer of the [Filecoin Saturn Network](https://strn.network/).
 L1 nodes serve [CAR